-Facebook and Twitter defending efforts to stop election meddling
+Facebook and Twitter executives to face grilling from US Congress

 While Mr Burr says he believes Facebook and Twitter understand the problem, it took both companies several months last year to acknowledge they had been manipulated.

-In prepared remarks for the hearing, Facebook’s number two executive Sheryl Sandberg details many ways the company is addressing the problem but reiterates that the company was slow to spot it.
+In prepared remarks for the hearing, Facebook’s number two executive Sheryl Sandberg details many ways the company is addressing the problem but reiterates the company was slow to spot it.

-Thirteen Russians were indicted by special counsel Robert Mueller earlier this year on charges of an elaborate plot to disrupt the 2016 US presidential election by creating fake accounts that pushed divisive issues on social media.
+Special counsel Robert Mueller charged 13 Russians earlier this year on an elaborate plot to disrupt the 2016 US presidential election by creating fake accounts which pushed divisive issues on social media.

 In her evidence, Ms Sandberg details continuing efforts to take down material linked to the Russian agency, including the removal this year of 270 Facebook pages.